oracle-livelabs/oci/apps-cloud-adventure-cio/04-integration/integration.md

 1. We’re going to login to Fusion Cloud ERP

-    > Navigate to your Oracle Cloud ERP Demo Environment Instance and sign in with the Username and Password provided
+    > Navigate to your Oracle Fusion Cloud Demo Environment Instance and sign in with the Username and Password provided

     ![Application login page](images/image001.png)